Preliminary results on the long term operation of RPCs with eco-friendly gas mixtures under irradiation at the CERN Gamma Irradiation Facility: Beam test results

 where the free parameters are: $\varepsilon_{max}$, which represents the asymptotic maximum efficiency (plateau efficiency); $\beta$, which is related to the steepness of the efficiency curve, and HV$_{50}$, which represents the voltage where the efficiency reaches 50\% of its maximum.
 These values are used to compute the voltage corresponding to the Working Point (WP), according to the definition used by the CMS collaboration \cite{cmsRPC}:

 Table \ref{tab:parametersEffOff} reports the most significant parameters for the detectors shown in figure \ref{fig:effATLASBARI}.
-It is possible to observe that, in the case of the ATLAS RPC, the plateau efficiency is compatible for the different mixtures while, in the case of a thinner gap, such as the BARI-1p0 detector, the efficiency greatly decreases in the case of the eco-friendly alternatives.
+It is possible to observe that, in the case of the ATLAS RPC, the plateau efficiency is compatible for the different mixtures while, in the case of a thinner gap, such as the BARI-1p0 detector, the efficiency decreases when the eco-friendly alternatives are used.
 A possible explanation could be that the CO$_{2}$ produces a smaller number of primary ion-electron clusters due its lower density \cite{sauli}, leading to a more significant efficiency drop in thinner gas gaps.
-This is further confirmed by observing that, moving from ECO3 to ECO2, the CO$_{2}$ concentration decreases (and the HFO concentration increases), making the mixture denser, and the plateau efficiency increases.
 Furthermore, as anticipated in section \ref{sec:intro}, the inclusion of HFO to the mixture tends to move the detector WP to higher values.
 The increase with respect to the standard gas mixture is similar for both detectors for ECO3 (around 0.3/0.4~kV) while for ECO2 it is around 1~kV for the 2 mm gas gap detector and around 0.8~kV for the 1~mm gas gap RPC.